Ceramic Design and the Specialty Coffee Experience

 Hey Guys, welcome back

-Today we’re going to talk about something that I feel is very important to the world of speciality coffee and that can increase your love and spark your senses to a whole new level – ceramic design, in particular our coffee cups.
-How they feel in our mouth, how they change our perspective on coffee tasting and most importantly, how we enjoy that coffee.
+Today we’re going to talk about something that I feel is very important in the beautiful world of speciality coffee, something that can really help you increase your senses to a whole new level – and that is – Ceramic Design!
+Coffee cups, of all different shapes and sizes, can really change the way we perceive the taste of coffee in our mouth; it can change our perspective and, most importantly, the way we enjoy that coffee.

 So let’s get started.